Aller au contenu

 The report suggests, for example, to allow them to benefit from deductions related to alimony.
 To energy renovation or the so-called Pinel scheme.
 On the condition that the expenses concerned are made in France.

-Matignon supports "the major part" of these tracks
+Matignon supports "most" of these tracks

 Source